Elections in Virginia

-Elections in Virginia are authorized under Article I of the Virginia State Constitution, sections 5–6, and Article V which establishes elections for the state level officers, cabinet, and legislature.
+Elections in Virginia are authorized under Article I of the Virginia State Constitution, sections 5–6, and Article V which establishes elections for the state-level officers, cabinet, and legislature.
 Article VII section 4 establishes the election of county-level officers.
 Elections are regulated under state statute 24.2-102.
 The Virginia State Board of Elections oversees the execution of elections under state law.
 In a 2020 study, Virginia was ranked as the 12th easiest state for citizens to vote in.

+Voters do not register by party in Virginia, and Virginia conducts open primaries where any voter may cast a ballot for either party.
+Traditionally, political parties could choose which nomination method to use for each election, with the option to either participate in the state-run primary or conduct a party-run convention.
+A law which passed in 2021 and took effect in 2024 requires a party's method of nomination to make certain accommodations for absentee voters, and had the practical effect of outlawing party-run conventions.

+In general elections, the party affiliations of local candidates do not appear on the ballot.
+Candidates for federal, statewide, and General Assembly offices appear on the ballot with party designations.
+Besides the Democratic Party of Virginia and the Republican Party of Virginia, other parties include the Libertarian Party of Virginia, Constitution Party of Virginia, Green Party of Virginia, and the Independent Greens of Virginia.
+Third parties and independents have benefited from electoral reform in Virginia, especially streamlined ballot access, and have made their presence known by appearing on statewide ballots and even winning seats to soil and water conservation district boards.